 Growing up on the shores of Lake Michigan has instilled in me a deep appreciation for Michigan’s wildlife and natural resources.
-As an active member of the Great Lakes Caucus, I have an extensive record of working to protect the Great Lakes watershed and preserve the beauty of our lakes for future generations.
+As an active member of the Great Lakes Caucus, I have an extensive record of working in a bipartisan manner to protect the Great Lakes watershed and preserve the beauty of our lakes for future generations.

 Improving U.S. Pipeline Safety

 Maintaining the integrity of our nation’s 2.5 million miles of pipeline infrastructure is absolutely essential to ensure the safe and affordable delivery of energy to folks here in Michigan and across the country.
 That is why I worked across the aisle with Congressman John Dingell (MI-15), the former Democratic Chairman of the House Energy and Commerce Committee, to craft and shepherd through the bipartisan Pipeline Infrastructure and Community Protection Act (H.R.
 2937), which ensures vital updates and improvements are made in U.S. pipeline safety.
-I am very pleased to note that a final agreement on pipeline safety legislation was signed into law by the President at the beginning of 2012.
+I am very pleased to note that a final agreement on pipeline safety legislation was signed into law in January 2012.
+President Obama again signed into law our reauthorization of this legislation in June of 2016.

 Stopping Asian Carp and Other Invasive Species